cits3007/cits3007.github.io/assets/assignments/project-spec.md

 The third argument represents a message -- either a plaintext to encrypt, or a ciphertext to decrypt.

-The `cli` function should validate that the key is an appropriate `int`, if Caesar encryption or decryption is being performed; if an invalid argument is passed, the function should print an error message and return 1.
+The `cli` function should validate that the key represents an appropriate `int`, if Caesar encryption or decryption is being performed; if an invalid argument is passed, the function should print an appropriate error message and return 1.

 Lastly, the `cli` function should invoke the appropriate encryption or decryption function, using `'A'` and `'Z'` as the lower and upper bound, respectively, so as to encrypt or